Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Mathematics as ontology

 It is the inconsistent multiplicity that forms the domain of ontology. ``Ontology can be solely the theory of inconsistent multiplicities as such.
-'As such' means that what is presented in the ontological situation is the multiple without any other predicate than its multiplicity.'' \cite[p.
-28]{BE} How is the presentation of being regarded as multiplicity --- the presentation of presentation --- possible if ``being has no structure'' (s.
-27)?
+‘As such’ means that what is presented in the ontological situation is the multiple without any other predicate than its multiplicity.''
+[BE, p.
+28] How is the presentation of being regarded as multiplicity --- the presentation of presentation --- possible if ``being has no structure'' [BE, p.
+27]?
 What requirements does such a situation need to satisfy?
-Firstly, the multiple without one is the multiple that consists only of multiplicities.
-Secondly, the operation of counting-as-one of the ontological situation cannot be anything more than a collection of conditions through which a multiple can be recognized as multiple.
-Finally, ontology must be a theory of ``the suture of presentation to being'', that is a theory of the subtractive void of presentation.
+Firstly, a multiple without one is a multiple that consists only of multiplicities.
+Secondly, the operation of counting-as-one of the ontological situation cannot be anything more than a collection of conditions through which the multiple can be recognized as multiple.
+Finally, ontology must be a theory of ``the suture of presentation to being'', that is, a theory of the subtractive void of presentation.
 In other words, it should derive the existence of its multiplicities only out of the void.